flaviagt/padel-finder/README.md

 # padel-finder

-`padel-finder` is a Python command-line tool that helps users find available padel courts by checking multiple favorite AYO venues, filtering for a requested date and time, and ranking available courts from cheapest to most expensive.
+`padel-finder` is a Python command-line tool that helps users find available padel courts by checking multiple venues, filtering for a requested date and time, and ranking available courts from cheapest to most expensive.

-Supported venues:
+Supported venues (personal favorite courts):

 - Casablanca Padel Club
 - The Six Point Padel Club